lmjh/fitness-tracker/README.md

 ### 1. Account Management Tools

 * Helpful account management tools could be provided, such as the ability to update usernames, email addresses and passwords.
-* A password recovery function could also be provided.
-The [flask-security](https://pythonhosted.org/Flask-Security/features.html) extension can provide this functionality.
+* A password recovery by email function could also be provided.
+The [flask-security](https://pythonhosted.org/Flask-Security/features.html) extension can provide this functionality, as well as some other more advanced account management tools.

 ### 2. Additional Log Filters